bhameyie/dockerfiles/README.md

 # dockerfiles
-Collection of docker files I use for automated builds
+Collection of docker files I use for automated builds because mixing base images is not a thing.